Blackfire (American band): Release of EPs (1994–1999)

-One Nation Under and Woody Guthrie Singles (2002–2003)
+One Nation Under and Woody Guthrie Singles (2001–2003)

-By the end of 2002, they released their first LP One Nation Under.
+By the end of 2001, they released their first LP One Nation Under.
 Featuring their father doing traditional vocals, the album is described as "15 passionately burning songs of struggles, resistance, and hope."
-The song "No Control" was used in the "New Mexico, Old Monster" episode of What's New, Scooby-Doo?.
+The song "No Control" was used in "New Mexico, Old Monster," the 13th episode of the 2nd season of What's New, Scooby-Doo?.
 It is also the last project that Joey Ramone, who dubbed Blackfire's music as "fireball punk-rock," contributed to before he died due to lymphoma.
 On the album, he provided additional voicing for the songs "What Do You See" and "Lying to Myself."
 That same year, they won the NAMA Best Pop/Rock Album award.
 Fleming was also nominated for Best Producer.
 One Nation Under is available through Canyon Records.

 In 2003, they journeyed to Essakne, Mali in northern Africa.
 Their performance was included in the compilation album Festival in the Desert.
 By next year, they released a two-track EP titled Woody Guthrie Singles.
 The songs on the EP are called "Mean Things Happenin' in this World," a protest song dealing with issues like wars waged for fortune and encroachment of rights by the federal government, and "Indian Corn Song," a song about "political and big business corruption, the poor economy, and ends with a plea to feed the homeless and orphans."

+Death of Klee Benally

+Vocalist and guitarist Klee Benally died on December 30, 2023, at the age of 48.